TEALSK12/introduction-to-computer-science/culture_day_lesson_d.md

 * Marketing specialists
 * Web designer

-As your get to know people in your community, your can discover individuals who are willing to be mentors for your classroom in the days ahead.
+As you get to know people in your community, you can discover individuals who are willing to be mentors for your classroom in the days ahead.

 ## Materials/Preparation